 It’s possible that BCAAs can help you feel less sore after a hard workout.
 They can do this by lowering blood levels of the enzymes creatine kinase and dehydrogenase.
 These enzymes are involved in muscle damage.
 This could help protect against muscle damage.
 (13)

-Perhaps a lesser known but just as important ingredient in our intra-sport supplement, Revival, is cluster dextrin.
+Perhaps a lesser-known but just as important ingredient in our intra-sport supplement, Revival, is cluster dextrin.

 As mentioned on the Revival label, cluster dextrin provides a longer, sustained release of carbohydrate energy.
 While carbohydrate-based sports drinks have been around for quite some time, cluster dextrin becoming more popular as people realize its benefits.
 When compared to other high GI carbohydrates like dextrose or maltodextrin, cluster dextrin passes through your stomach much faster, making it more readily available for your body to burn as energy.
 It also provides a sustained release of energy as opposed to a sudden spike in blood sugar and large insulin response.

-Cluster dextrin is one of the key ingredients in our intra-sport due to its ability to provide energy during tough workouts.
+Cluster dextrin is one of the key ingredients in our intra-sport due to its ability to provide energy during prolonged endurance workouts.
 One study, in particular, took a look at the differences between cluster dextrin and maltodextrin.
 Subjects were tested on an endurance test based on a rating of perceived exertion (RPE).
 The RPE was significantly less for the group that ingested cluster dextrin vs. the maltodextrin group.
 (14)